suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Apply a stash

-Brings back code from a specific stash
+Brings back code from a specific stash.

 ```shell
 git stash apply "Name of stash"